monocodes/snippets/docker/docker.md

 docker network ls

-# use created network with container and you don't need to publish ports,
+# use created network with container and you don't need to publish ports

-#because containers will be using docker network
+# because containers will be using docker network
 docker run -d --name container-name --network network-name image-name

 # example